* Ablyazov’s wife and daughter deported from Italy

 Kazakhstan’s official news agency Kazinform said Italian authorities had deported Ablyazov’s wife and daughter to Kazakhstan because his wife had been living in Italy illegally.

-Italian news agency Ansa said Ablyazov’s wife had been found to have a false passport issued by the Central African Republic in the name of Ayan Alma.
-The Kazakh authorities could not be reached for comment and Olivo said it was not clear if the passport was false or authentic.
+It said Shalabayeva had been using a false passport issued by the Central African Republic in the name of Ayan Alma.
+The Kazakh authorities could not be reached for comment.

 Kazakhstan’s presidency declined to comment.

 Ansa said lawyers had tried to oppose the deportation, saying Ablyazov’s wife could be at risk in her country.

 “Shalabayeva should not have been expelled because she did nothing wrong, and, above all, she should not have been handed over to Kazakhstan,” it quoted lawyer Riccardo Olivo as saying.

 The Italian authorities and the lawyer could not immediately be reached for comment.